djkaty/Il2CppInspector/README.md

 7. Click Refresh to make the script appear in _Script Manager_.
 8. Right-click the script and choose _Run_.
 This may take a while to complete.

+   **NOTE:** If you receive a `Conflicting data exists at address` error when running the script, re-load the binary into the project but choose No when Ghidra asks if you would like to perform auto-analysis.

 ![Ghidra import help](docs/Ghidra_Guide.png)

 Il2CppInspector generates identical data for Ghidra projects as it does for IDA - see the above section for details.